Foundation for innovation

 Summary

-The crucial role of dyslipidemia, particularly hypercholesterolemia, in the development of cardiovascular disease is particularly well documented.
-Familial hypercholesterolemia (FH) is a genetic disease characterized by elevated plasma concentrations of LDLC.
-Lipoproteins rich in triglycerides (TRL), contribute to the progression of cardiovascular diseases.
-The aim of this study is to compare the apolipoproteic profile of patients with HF by comparing those with associated hyperTG with those with isolated hypercholesterolemia.
+The crucial role of dyslipidaemia, in particular hypercholesterolaemia, in the development of cardiovascular disease is particularly well documented.
+Familial hypercholesterolaemia (FH) is a genetic disease characterised by high plasma concentrations of LDLC.
+Triglyceride-rich lipoproteins (TRL) contribute to the progression of cardiovascular disease.
+The aim of this study is to compare the apolipoprotein profile of patients with HF by comparing those with associated hyperTG with those with isolated hypercholesterolaemia.
 The CARDIO-MET collection was created in 2021 by Pr Eric BRUCKERT within the Endocrinology and Metabolism Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and consists of serum and plasma samples with associated clinical data.

 collection